greggilbert/recaptcha/README.md

+# Abandoned

+All good things must come to an end.
+The sad fact is that I don't have time to maintain this package, so the release of Laravel 6 is as good as any to make a clean break.
+You should take a look at the forks to see if anyone is carrying on the torch.

+Thanks to everyone for sticking by this package for years!

 Recaptcha
 =========

 A reCAPTCHA Validator for Laravel 5.

 > (Looking for a Laravel 4 version?
 Pull the latest 1.x tag.
 For Laravel 5.0, pull the latest 2.0 tag.)

-## LOOKING FOR MAINTAINER(S)

-tldr; I don't really have time to maintain this package on my own, so I'm looking for help.
-If you're interested, leave a note on #146.
-Thanks!

 ## Installation